D2klaas/dzPortals/docs/documentation.md

 * do frustum check: uses anhanced visibility check with sligthly increased calculation effort
 * blue zone: node Path to the zone on the blue side
 * red zone: node Path to the zone on the red side
 * is magnetic: this gate is magnetic and will connect to other magnetic gates.
-This option only apply when *only one* side is connected to a zone.
+This option only apply when **only one** side is connected to a zone.
+* auto magnetic: will automaticly connect to any nearby gate when moved in scene
+* magnetic distance: the max distance for magnetic snapping
+* magnetic angle: the max orientation offset for magnetic snapping
+* magnetic dimension: the max difference of the gates dimensions for magnetic snapping
+* magnetic gaze: the nodePath to the magnetic snapped gate
+* disabled: gate gets excluded from calculation.
+The gate will not activate the zone connected to it.
+Usefull when a door, portal etc. is closed.
+When a visual instance is blocking the sight through the gate you can turn off the gate.
+This will prevent the zone behinde the gate to be rendered.

+## dzPortals Inspector
+On the bottom menu you find the dzPortlas Inspector with many usefull tools to help you build your portals  system.

+### Stats
+Here you see the impact of the portal optimisation.
+* visible zones: zones that are visible, the others are not
+* gates processed: the amount of gates that had to be calculated in the current frame
+* clipped polys: the amount of polygons that are clipped through portals optimisation.
+This number shows only potential reduced polygons, this does not take in acount allready clipped polygons through frustum culling or any other culling/hiding optimization.
+You have to hit "Refresh polygon count" first to aquire the total amount of scene polygons.
+* processing time: the time it took to process all areas and gates

+### Tools
+### Visibility

 ## [API](#api)
 here